SunLongxu/interactiveCommunity/README.md

 - **Method comparison:** Supports baseline vs. GICS framework in all models.

 - **Support for new datasets:** The README.md file in each model folder illustrates the input data format, and query, index, and supplementary file generation methods.

+## Dependencies

+This project requires the following software to be installed:

+- **Java**: Version 1.8.0_381 (Java SE Runtime Environment)
+- **Python**: Version 3.9.12

+Make sure to have the correct versions installed to ensure compatibility with the project.
+The detailed configuration of the environment is in the README.md files in separate model folders.
+The python packages and versions are listed in ICSGNN/requirements.txt.

 ### Contacts